MGDFIS: Multi-scale Global-detail Feature Integration Strategy for Small Object Detection: Methodology

-In the spatial domain, the SEFF-filtered feature $F_{SEFF} \in \mathbb{R}^{C \times H \times W}$ is then refined by Mona Refinement, which applies repeated multi-scale depth-wise separable convolutions mixed with residual connections to bolster robustness against spatial distortions:
+In the spatial domain, the SEFF-filtered feature $F_{SEFF} \in \mathbb{R}^{C \times H \times W}$ is then refined by Mona Refinement, which applies repeated multi-scale depth-wise separable convolutions with residual connections to reduce sensitivity to spatial distortions, as shown in Eq.~\eqref{eq:serr}:

-Finally, the Dynamic Attention and Feature Fusion and the Spectral Enhancement and Residual Refinement processes are combined in series to yield a deep feature representation that is high in signal-to-noise ratio, spans all scales, and fuses global and local information.
-In subsequent sections, we integrate our FusionLock-TSS Attention Module into the DMM block to further enhance the module’s capacity for fine-grained detail mining.
+Finally, Dynamic Attention and Feature Fusion and Spectral Enhancement and Residual Refinement are combined in series to form the FTSSA output.
+In the following module, this output is embedded into GDIM as the stabilized input for global-detail fusion.